vistasunil/CT_DevOps_live_Module5/Hands-on/1-Puppet-installation.md

 ### Configuring Puppet Master

 ### Step 3: Make changes to the hosts file which exists in /etc/hosts.
-And add the Puppet Master IP address along with the name "puppet"
+And add the Puppet Master IP address along with the name **puppet**

 `sudo vim /etc/hosts`

 ![image](https://user-images.githubusercontent.com/37858762/235773037-64757233-52f4-4769-9517-8e951babcbc9.png)

-### Step 4: Generate a root and intermediate signing CA for Puppet Server. **Switch to root account and run below command:
+### Step 4: Generate a root and intermediate signing CA for Puppet Server.
+Switch to **root** account and run below command:

 `puppetserver ca setup`